Saturday, May 17 2025 – Have a nice day!

 Once you arrive, hop off the ferry and you are in the heart of Coronado’s quaint shopping area.
 You will quickly see the Bike and Kayak Tours shop where you and your family can beat the heat and rent beach cruisers for all ages for $30/day.
 This is the best way to get to see the island without killing your feet, and you get a nice summer breeze while you do it.
 Plus, you will get a little exercise in for the day, but not to worry, the island is completely flat.

 There is a 6-mile loop around the island that starts you on 1st avenue, Northwest along the Bay toward the Naval Station.
-Coronado’s beautiful homes will impress you and you can even peek inside through the gates of the Naval Station to look at the ships and planes that are currently stationed there.
+Coronado’s beautiful homes will impress you and you can even peek inside through the gates of the Naval Station.
+Look at the ships and planes that are currently stationed there.
 As you continue to pedal West on Alameda Blvd, you will hit Coronado Beach and Dog Park.
 This is a beautiful family beach with fine white sand and Lifeguards stationed year-round.

 Tidelands park statue

 On the most Southern end of the beach, sits the distinguished Hotel Del.
 I like to spend some time walking through the hotel, admiring its stunning architecture and grass lawns right on the beach.
 After enjoying some time on the beach and the urge for food hits, the Beach and Taco Shack is right on the sand, so you don’t even have to pull your clothes back on over your bathing suit.
-You can easily just walk up and order a drink or a snack and take it right back to your beach towel, or grab one of the tables nestled in the sand out front.
+You can easily just walk up and order a drink or a snack and take it right back to your beach towel.
+Grab one of the tables nestled in the sand out front.
 There’s also live music right out in front of the Shack in the evenings on Tuesday & Friday-Sunday.
 Even if you’re a San Diego local like myself, this will launch you right back into vacation mode and have you thinking about your next trip to Hawaii!

 As you continue to ride your way around the Island, you can hop over to Glorietta Blvd for a longer route that weaves you through the Coronado Municipal Golf Course.
 Even if you’re not a golfer, this course is rated one of the best public golf courses in the nation and is worth the peddle power just to see the landscape itself.